 Public involvement includes communicating to and receiving input from all interested and affected persons, groups, business owners, and government organizations regarding the development of the project.
-The CONSULTANT will coordinate and perform the appropriate level of public involvement for this Project as outlined in the PD&E Manual, and the FDOT Public Involvement Handbook.
+The CONSULTANT will coordinate and perform the appropriate level of public involvement for this Project as outlined in Part 1, Chapter 11, and Part 2, Chapter 4 of the PD&E Manual, and the FDOT Public Involvement Handbook.

-The CONSULTANT will provide the DEPARTMENT drafts of all public involvement materials (e.g., newsletters, property owner letters, advertisements, handouts, exhibits) associated with the following tasks for review and approval at least 10 business days prior to printing and / or distribution.
+The CONSULTANT will provide the DEPARTMENT drafts of all public involvement materials (e.g., newsletters, property owner letters, advertisements, handouts, exhibits) associated with the following tasks for review and approval at least 20 business days prior to printing and / or distribution.